 Ms. Rorer’s death should be a reminder that even the most expensive nursing homes can still be negligent.
 One fall during a transfer should be unacceptable, but allowing a resident to fall seven times is almost incomprehensible.
 Did the facility have a policy in place that more than one nurse or resident is required for a transfer?
 Was there inadequate staffing or a failure to follow policy?
 The truth will come out eventually, but it's difficult to imagine a legitimate reason why Ms. Rorer's death occurred the way it did.

-If you believe your loved one is suffering nursing home abuse or neglect, talk to the Chicago attorneys at Gainsberg Law today.
+If you believe your loved one is suffering nursing home abuse or neglect, talk to the Chicago attorneys at Gainsberg Injury and Accident Lawyers today.
 We will aggressively fight for the rights of your family and hold the guilty parties responsible.
 Get in touch with us through our contact form, or by calling 312-600-9585 to schedule a consultation.